thenethi/frt/README.md

-# ✨ Travel Information  ✨
+# ✨ Travel & Traffic Information  ✨

 This is a web based application developed for knowing of the Travel details.